TULiberalArts/Economics/pages/resources.md

 - Political Science:	6.0%	$38,000	$57,000	$91,000
 - International Business:	8.5%	$38,000	$52,000	$87,000

-A complementary view on the career prospects of economics majors is seen in data from an aricle on US News by Kelsey Sheehy, September 12, 2012.
+A complementary view on the career prospects of economics majors is seen in data from a U.S. News article.

-Sheehy reports the following numbers, according to salary data from PayScale:
+U.S. News reports the following numbers, according to salary data from PayScale:

-### Field Starting pay and Median mid-career pay
+### Field Starting Pay and Median Mid-Career Pay
 - Government: $41,400- $87,300
 - Political Science: $39,900- $80,100
 - International Relations: $40,500- $79,400